NEMSLinux/nems-docs/docs/accessories/omzlo-warninglight-phat.rst

 Indications
 ~~~~~~~~~~~

+- **Red/Orange/Green Flashing** NEMS Linux is loading following boot and the pHAT is awaiting Warninglight state information.
 - **Green Solid** Your hosts and services are in an OK state.
 - **Orange Solid** At least one host or service has entered a Warning state.
-- **Orange Flashing** At least one host or service has entered an unknown state.
-- **Green Solid, Orange Flashing** Your hosts and services are in an OK state, however at least one is flapping.
+- **Green Solid, Orange Flashing** Your hosts and services are in an OK state, however at least one is in Unknown state.
 - **Red Solid** At least one host or service has entered a Critical state.

 Manufacture